Wellness Wednesday 2023 - Record Breaking Attendance

 MEET OUR FOA LEADERSOur organization couldn’t run smoothly without the experience and knowledge brought forth by every member of our Board of Advisors.

-MEET OUR BOARD OF ADVISORSEvery moment a child is off the streets and in the classroom is another moment for the Future of Africa.
+MEET THE FOA BOARDEvery moment a child is off the streets and in the classroom is another moment for the Future of Africa.